-- Executed Subrecipient Agreement. - Depository/Authorized Signatories Form and supporting resolution. - Applicable Financial Interest Report(s) (See Chapter 5). - Documentation of Compliance with Civil Rights and Fair Housing (See Chapter 10). - Direct Deposit Authorization Form. - Audit Certification Form (See Chapter 14). - Other documents requested by the SCOR DRD Grant Manager, as required
+- Executed Subrecipient Agreement. - Identification of Depository/Authorized Signatories and supporting resolution. - Applicable Financial Interest Report(s) (See Chapter 5). - SCEIS Vendor Form. - Audit Certification Form (See Chapter 14). - Other documents requested by the SCOR Project Manager, as required

-SCOR DRD requires certain environmental documents to be submitted and approved prior to releasing funds, but not with "Start Up" documents.
+SCOR requires certain environmental documents to be submitted and approved prior to releasing funds, but not with "Start Up" documents.
 Additional Special Condition documentation may be required based on the specific funding or project description and will be listed in the Subrecipient Agreement.

-4.4.2 Draw Procedures in the System of Record
+4.4.2 Draw Procedures Outside the System of Record